 6.3.1 Applicability to language

+The vulnerability associated with the difficulty of bit-oriented manipulations as described in ISO/IEC 24772-1 clause 6.3.1 applies to Fortran but is mitigated by the rich set of intrinsics provided by the language.

-Fortran defines bit positions by a bit model described in Subclause 13.3 of the standard.
+The vulnerability associated with endianness does not apply to Fortran.
+Fortran defines bit positions by a bit model described in Subclause 16.3 of the standard.
 Care should be taken to understand the mapping between an external definition of the bits (for example, a control register) and the bit model.
 The programmer can rely on the bit model regardless of endian, or other hardware peculiarities.

-Fortran allows constants to be defined by binary, octal, or hexadecimal digits, collectively called BOZ constants.
+Fortran allows integer constants to be defined by binary, octal, or hexadecimal digits, collectively called BOZ constants.
 These values can be assigned to named constants thereby providing a name for a mask.

-Fortran provides access to individual bits within a storage unit by bit manipulation intrinsic procedures.
-Of particular use, double-word shift procedures are provided to extract bit fields crossing storage unit boundaries.
+Fortran provides access to individual bits within an integer by bit manipulation intrinsic procedures.
+Of particular use, shift procedures are provided to manipulate a bit field held in more than a single integer.

-The bit model does not provide an interpretation for negative integer values.
-There are distinct shift intrinsic procedures to interpret, or not interpret, the left-most bit as the sign bit.
+The bit model does not provide a bit representation for negative integer values.

+(Aside – Fortran does not define the mapping of sequential unformatted files and this can lead to a vulnerability when using such files between programs compiled with different language processors, or even between different versions of the same processor.
+This could be placed in in clause 7)

 6.3.2 Guidance to language users

+Use the language-provided intrinsics whenever bit manipulations are necessary, especially those that occupy more than one storage unit.
+Choose shift intrinsic procedures cognizant of the need to affect the sign bit, or not.

 Use the intrinsic procedure bit_size to determine the size of the bit model supported by the kind of integer in use.

 Be aware that the Fortran standard uses the term “left-most” to refer to the highest-order bit, and the term “left” to mean towards (as in shiftl), or from (as in maskl), the highest-order bit.